DRISHTI-SVNIT/BIT-Racer-/README.md

-# BIT-Racer-
+# BIT-Racer

-Small racing game on LCD using AVR
+BIT Racer is a small racing game on LCD using AVR

-edit 1
+It is written in C language.

+For more info, See the Wiki.